cryptr-auth/cryptr-react/README.md

 ### CryptrConfig

-Here is an example of config that will be necessary to implement our solution
+Here is an example of configuration that will be necessary to implement our solution

 ```javascript
 const config = {